 Quaternary Research Association

 The Quaternary Research Association is a research organisation interested in the last 2.6 million years of Earth's history (the Quaternary), which has witnessed exceptionally rapid climatic and environmental changes that continue to impinge upon an increasingly complex, yet vulnerable, human society.
-Its members include archaeologists, botanists, civil engineers, geographers, geologists, soil scientists, zoologists.
-While the majority live in the UK its membership is international, including most European countries, North America, Africa and Australasia; the pro-active support of student members is especially important.
+Its membership of over 1200 includes archaeologists, botanists, civil engineers, geographers, geologists, soil scientists and zoologists.
+While the majority live in the UK, its membership is international, including most European countries, North America, Africa and Australasia; the pro-active support of student members is especially important.

 The primary aim of the Association is to enhance awareness of the importance of the Quaternary period in the geological record of the UK, and elsewhere, by promoting research into the full range of Quaternary issues.
 It achieves this by holding regular scientific meetings (in the field and in 'conference' settings), by supporting original research projects through its grant schemes, by liaising on geoconservation matters with stakeholders, and by encouraging innovative outreach initiatives aimed at a non-academic audience.

 Please login to use email notification

 Your search for events returned the following 1 results.

 Dept of Geography, Royal Holloway, University of London